Hello faithful shojo fans, and welcome again to our roundtable, Breaking Down Banana Fish!

 Sadly, as girly as I usually am, I think the emotional content and character development are tertiary to my enjoyment.
 It’s all good, but it isn’t really the point for me.
 My opinions may shift as I start re-reading the later volumes too, and I’m remembering some things that contradicting my stance here.
 But all my favorite parts are lengthy action sequences, so I think that’s basically true for me.

-MELINDA: Perhaps more than anyone else who has responded so far, I’d characterize myself as an emotionally-driven reader.
+MJ: Perhaps more than anyone else who has responded so far, I’d characterize myself as an emotionally-driven reader.
 I enjoy the action drama and the procedural elements of Banana Fish, but those things are decidedly secondary to what I’m really looking for in any kind of story–rich characterization and well-developed relationships.
 I’ve sometimes wondered if this is due to my former profession as an actor, but when I think about what I looked for most in books even as a child, I realize it is most likely those preferences that led me into acting, not the other way around.

 The kinds of procedurals I enjoy are shows like Bones, for example, in which the procedural framework exists mainly to facilitate the relationships.
 And while I enjoy many action movies, I often feel bored during the actual action sequences.
 Banana Fish offers me a mix of these elements that is fairly well-attuned to my tastes.
 It’s got talky procedural sections and all-out action sequences, but even those things are very much relationship-driven (in the broadest sense).